SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

             {role: "clusterMonitor", db: "admin"}
 ]})
 ```

+The built-in role `clusterMonitor` is needed to check the replica set status of MongoDB.

 To list the databases (i.e. GET /, the root resource) the listDatabases permission is needed.
 This permission is granted by the
 readWriteAnyDatabase role or you can create a custom role.